 - A learning contract: it outlines the scope of work, proposed learning outcomes and schedule

-- A group deliverables proposal: it summaries the major tasks to be undertaken, resources required, potential challenges, etc.
+- A group deliverables proposal: it summarises the major tasks to be undertaken, resources required, potential challenges, etc.

 - A 10-minute group presentation: It contains not more than 10 slides, concluding the overall progress, results, findings and recommendations, if any